-I wrote about Lua (shown above with Amak Mahmoodian) earlier this year for her recent Grain exhibition of Noises in the Blood - which formed part of her portfolio for Magnum.
+I wrote about Lua (shown above with Amak Mahmoodian) earlier this year for her recent Grain exhibition of Noises- which formed part of her portfolio for Magnum.
 The work she has produced since then is, if anything, even stronger and more challenging.

 You don't get good by being easy.
 And nothing Lua does is easy.
 That's part of why she's so, so good.
 That and the fact that the ideas she addresses in her pictures are backed up by a depth of visual and academic research that feeds back into the pictures, and then back into the research.
 This gives her work the layers that make her work so strong.

 Lose the Noise and you Lose the Meaning

 Noises by Lua Ribeira is a supremely ambitious work.
 Rather than seeking to place Dancehall in a subcultural tradition, or as something exotic and other, it has expanded outwards to see the dress, dance and ritual of Dancehall as an active cultural tradition that has its roots in ancient representations of female power and sexuality.
 Ribeira shows Dancehall to be an example of what Dr Carolyn Cooper (author of the book that gave the project its name) calls ‘…a cultural space that asserts the authority of the native as a speaking subject.’